bjarnel/arkit-graffiti/README.md

 This requires, Xcode 9, iOS 11 and a relatively recent iOS device.

 You can pretty much do want you want with the code, but please provide attribution, also if you use it to create a video.

-Hey!
-If you go paint a moustache on some famous painting in a musuem, please shoot a video (use iOS 11 screen recording) and send it (link) to me :)

 License
 =======